Ayush-923/Ayush-923/README.md

 I am a first year student at VIT-bhopal.
 Currently studying C++ and knows the basics of python and java.
 ### FUN FACTS ABOUT ME:
-1. knows hoe to solve 3x3 rubic cube.
+1. Can solve 3x3 rubic cube.
 2. movieholic.
 3. Foodie.